raymondclowe/roo-mission-impossible/README.md

 3. **Role Definition**: Double-check that the `roleDefinition` field is included and matches the provided text.
 4. **Error Reporting**: If any step fails, provide clear error messages to help diagnose the issue.

----

-By following these revised instructions, the process should work reliably and produce the desired outcome.
-Each step is designed to minimize ambiguity and ensure proper execution.